EmilijaStamenkovska/EmilijaStamenkovska/README.md

 👋 Hello!
 I'm Emilija Stamenkovska, a passionate web developer.
-👀 I thrive on exploring the latest trends and techniques in web development to build innovative solutions.
+👀 I specialize in front-end development, crafting seamless user experiences using modern technologies like React, CSS, and Material-UI.
+I enjoy bringing designs to life with clean, responsive interfaces and dynamic interactions.
-🌱 Currently, I'm diving into personal projects, honing my skills, and bringing new ideas to life.
+🌱 Currently, I'm working on personal projects, improving my skills, and experimenting with new web development techniques.
-💞️ I'm always excited to collaborate on meaningful projects that push boundaries and create real impact.
+💞️ I'm eager to collaborate on projects that involve creating intuitive, visually appealing interfaces with an emphasis on user-centered design.
 📫 Feel free to reach out to me at stamenkovska.emilija93@gmail.com – I'd love to connect!